nickbradley/helm/README.md

 3. Make sure you can [open a file from the command line in VS Code](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line)

 ## Bibliography
-- search bar by Lucid Formation from the Noun Project
+- search bar by un·delivered from the Noun Project